leokim-l/timeseries_turbit/README.md

-# Small project about developing APIs for Turbi
+# Small project about developing APIs for Turbit

 ## Task descritpion (refer to DESCRIPTION.md for more details):
 Time Series Data Handling and API Development